turingschool/front-end-curriculum/lessons/module-2/scope-2-scopes-and-scope-chain.md

 console.log('B', number);

-logNumber();
+console.log(logNumber())

 console.log('C', number);
 ```

 * Before running the code, what do you think the value of `number` is in each of the logs?
 * Now run it and take note of what happens.
 Allow each person in the group to explain what they think is happening.
 </section>

 <section class="answer">